La familia P. Luche

 La familia P. Luche ('The P. Lush Family') is a Mexican television sitcom created by Eugenio Derbez.
-The series aired from August 7, 2002, to September 16, 2012, on the Canal de las Estrellas.
+The series aired from 7 August 2002 to 16 September 2012, on the Canal de las Estrellas.
 It is a spin-off of a recurring sketch from the comedy show XHDRbZ by Derbez and the network.

 In the series, the characters live in a fictional city called "Ciudad P. Luche" where clothes and other objects are wrapped in plush.
 The word P. Luche, is a pun to the word plush in Spanish: peluche.
 The show is similar in style to the American sitcom Married... with Children, in that it depicts a comically dysfunctional family.
 La familia P. Luche, however, plays more like a live-action cartoon, complete with colorful sets and comic sound effects.
 The sitcom won a TVyNovelas Award for "Best Comedy Program" in 2008.